History of Bihar: Zamindars of Bihar and the Mughals

-During the period of Islamic rule, much of Bihar was under the sway of local Zamindars or chieftains who maintained their own armies and territories.
+During the period of Mughal rule, much of Bihar was under the sway of local Zamindars or chieftains who maintained their armies and territories.
 These chieftains retained much of their power until the arrival of the British East India Company.

 In 1576, after the Battle of Tukaroi, Mughal Emperor Akbar conquered Bengal Sultanate and added it to his empire domain.
-He divided Bihar and Bengal each into one of his original twelve subahs (imperial top-level provinces; Bihar with seat at Patna) and the region passed through uneventful provincial rule during much of this period.
+He divided Bihar and Bengal each into one of his original twelve subahs (imperial top-level provinces; Bihar Subah with its seat at Patna) and the region passed through uneventful provincial rule during much of this period.
 Bihar was left under Mughal control until the Battle of Plassey in 1757.

 Bihar passed into the control of Nawabs of Bengal under British suzerainty.

 Prince Azim-us-Shan, the grandson of Aurangzeb was appointed as the governor of Bihar in 1703.
 Azim-us-Shan renamed Pataliputra or Patna as Azimabad, in 1704.

 Colonial Period (1757–1947)

 British East India Company

 After the Battle of Buxar, 1764, which was fought in Buxar, hardly 115 km from Patna, the Mughals as well as the Nawabs of Bengal lost effective control over the territories then constituting the province of Bengal, which currently comprises Bangladesh and the Indian states of West Bengal, Bihar, Jharkhand, Odisha.
 The British East India Company was accorded the diwani rights, that is, the right to administer the collection and management of revenues of the province of Bengal, and parts of Oudh, currently comprising a large part of Uttar Pradesh.
-The diwani rights were legally granted by Shah Alam, who was then the sovereign Mughal emperor of India.
+The Diwani rights were legally granted by Shah Alam, who was then the sovereign Mughal emperor of India.
 During the rule of the British East India Company in Bihar, Patna emerged as one of the most important commercial and trading centres of eastern India, preceded only by Kolkata.